Kendo: Modern practice

 Kendo training is quite noisy in comparison to some other martial arts or sports.
 This is because kendōka use a shout, or (気合い, kiai), to express their fighting spirit when striking.
 Additionally, kendōka execute (踏み込み足, fumikomi-ashi), an action similar to a stamp of the front foot, during a strike.

 Like some other martial arts, kendōka train and fight barefoot.
-Kendo is ideally practiced in a purpose-built dōjō, though standard sports halls and other venues are often used.
+Kendo is ideally practiced in a purpose-built dōjō, though standard sports halls and other venues are often used with foam mats to avoid injury.
 An appropriate venue has a clean and wooden sprung floor, suitable for fumikomi-ashi.

 Kendo techniques comprise both strikes and thrusts.
 Strikes are only made towards specified target areas (打突-部位, datotsu-bui) on the wrists, head, or body, all of which are protected by armor.
 The targets are men, sayu-men or Yoko-men (upper, left or right side of the men), the right kote at any time, the left kote when it is in a raised position, and the left or right side of the dō.
 Thrusts (突き, tsuki) are only allowed to the throat.
 However, since an incorrectly performed thrust could cause serious injury to the opponent's neck, thrusting techniques in free practice and competition are often restricted to senior dan graded kendōka.